tinymce/tinymce-docs/general-configuration-guide/basic-setup.md

 ## Selector configuration

-Selector configuration is an important configuration option for TinyMCE integration.
-Selector configuration uses CSS `selector` syntax to determine which elements on the page are editable through TinyMCE.
+Selector configuration is an important configuration option for {{site.productname}} integration.
+Selector configuration uses CSS `selector` syntax to determine which elements on the page are editable through {{site.productname}}.

-> Important: This is where TinyMCE editable areas are specified.
+> Important: This is where {{site.productname}} editable areas are specified.

-TinyMCE replaces the selected element with an `iframe` and performs its operations within that `iframe` while in regular editing mode.
+{{site.productname}} replaces the selected element with an `iframe` and performs its operations within that `iframe` while in regular editing mode.

 The following example replaces all `textarea` elements on the page: